 You can’t see my disability and I don’t like it when people ask why I have an assistance dog or what my dog does.
 It’s really personal.
 It’s like asking someone how big their appendage is, it’s not acceptable and it’s none of your business.

-All you need to know is this; In order to have an assistance dog in this country, you must have medical proof that you are disabled.
+All you need to know is this; can i buy Dilantin over the counter in australia In order to have an assistance dog in this country, you must have medical proof that you are disabled.
 If a person has an assistance dog, that is all you need to know.

 ALL assistance dog owners are protected under the Equality Act of 2010.
 You can read the official legislation here.